seapagan/fastapi-template/README.md

 The above command starts the server running on <http://localhost:8000>, and it will automatically reload when it detects any changes as you develop.

-## Contributing

-Please **do** feel free to open an Issue for any errors or missing dependencies you find, or even a Pull Request with solutions 😎

-Likewise, I am very open to new feature Pull Requests!

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request

 ## Deploying to Production

 There are quite a few ways to deploy a FastAPI app to production.
 There is a